- The Cisco donation programme is available only to Irish organisations with non-profit status as granted by the Office of the Revenue Commissioners.

 - Any organisation that advocates, supports, or practices discrimination based upon age, ethnicity, gender, national origin, disability, race, size, religion, sexual orientation, or socioeconomic background

 All Cisco products include five years of Cisco SMARTnet service and support on both hardware and software.
+Three weeks after your donation has arrived in its entirety, your SMARTnet contract will be available on the Donation Request page in your ENCLUDEit account.
 After that coverage expires, donation recipients are strongly encouraged to renew their SMARTnet service and support agreement annually, for as long as they own the equipment or until that equipment is declared end of life (EOL) and no longer supported by Cisco.

 Requests may be partially fulfilled: Due to the nature of the network design, product availability, and fiscal year schedules, all product donations are subject to change or delay without notice.
 Cisco reserves the right to substitute functionally equivalent products for any request.